-Tech Track Updates: Lisa said water column sampling and with SPMD sampling there will be three and the first one is done and samples sent to SGS AXYS and waiting on results.
-WDFW is completing their fish sampling and able to collect for 6 sections of river.
-They will finish one more section but weren't able to find enough young yearlings so they have chosen not to collect this year but will keep in QAPP for future years.
-Jeff D. looked at stormwater flows one weekend and there do not appear to be any issues at this time.
+Tech Track Updates: Lisa said the first of three water column sampling events using SPMDs has been completed and samples were sent to SGS AXYS who we are waiting upon for results.
+WDFW is in the process of completing their fish sampling.
+They have collected enough fish for composite samples in 4 of 6 stream segments and plan to complete collection in a fifth section shortly.
+They were unable to collect enough fish in the segment at State Line this year (it appears this stretch of river does not have a lot of yearlings) so they have chosen not to collect this year but will keep this site in QAPP for future years.
+Jeff D. looked at stormwater flows one weekend and there did not appear to be flow out of any of the unidentified stormwater pipes that were photographed on the river during Tighe's temperature float.
 More of an update will come later in meeting.

-iPCB/TSCA work group: Doug said with the EPA method 1668 study, still looking to have a draft available by end of 2020 and final report of study in spring of 2021.
-We have tabled the iPCBs in products database project but have connected with some watersheds that are interested in work we are doing.
-We are further trying to develop an Education and Outreach program for the iPCB issue.
-We have developed a list of projects for 2021 for iPCB/TSCA work group to chart path forward and will talk about tomorrow at the work group meeting and present those ideas at the next TF meeting.
+iPCB/TSCA work group: Doug said they are still looking to have a draft TiO2 study available by end of 2020 and a final report of study in spring of 2021.
+They have tabled the iPCBs in products database project but have connected with some watersheds that are interested in work being doing.
+They are further trying to develop an Education and Outreach program for the iPCB issue.
+He has developed a list of projects for 2021 for iPCB/TSCA work group to chart path forward and will talk about tomorrow at the work group meeting and present those ideas at the next TF meeting.

-We have some EPA projects and trying to find contact in NTP program regarding toxicity testing to get updates.
+They have some EPA projects and trying to find contact in NTP program regarding toxicity testing to get updates.
 Lucy said the last time she spoke with them it was over a year ago and request was to go through national office of toxics and Lucy will check in with them to see if she can get a work status update.